 Pro Long battery life

 Wearing it continuously, you can expect around 5 days of use.
 If you only wear it during workouts, it will last closer to a full week.
-The charger is proprietary, and you simply place the Fit Smart on it and line up the pins.
+The charger is proprietary, and you simply place the Fit Smart fitness tracker on it and line up the pins.

 Pro MiCoach Train and Run app

-You can set weekly goals and training plans through the app.
+You can set weekly goals and training plans through the fitness tracker's app.
 One downfall is that if you have a training plan set in the app, you can't also have weekly goals.
 Once you have a plan selected, it will sync with your phone so you don't forget when you wanted to workout.